Sanrax/DSOneManual/README.md

 The DSOne SDHC carts sold today have a fairly high dead-on-arrival rate.
 In most cases, the issue is a bad PSRAM chip on the cart.
 Before continuing with setting up your cart, you should verify that yours is working correctly.

-To verify that the PSRAM is working, start your console and boot the cart while holding L+R. This will boot you into the cart's self-test mode.
+To verify that the PSRAM is working, start your console and boot the cart while holding L+R+Up.
+This will boot you into the cart's self-test mode.
 Hit A twice to cycle to the PSRAM test, and let it run.
 You should end up with a PSRAM ok message.

 If the PSRAM test fails, you have a bad cart.
 Contact your seller and request a refund/return.